eswong610/user-guide-docs/index.md

 As a budding developer, crafting your own database is both time-consuming and frustrating to learn.
 One solution is to have third party source takes care of database handling.
 Mongodb Atlas provides a database as a service platform for fast database deployment.
 This guide will provide an introductory level to Mongodb Atlas, however you should already be familiar with creating simple server side applications.

 To make the most of this guide, please complete each section from the sidebar starting from the top in a descending order.
+Each section will have a thorough step by step guide on completing each numbered mini task.
+Please follow them as instructed and if you run into any troubles throughout, there is a troubleshoot and glossary section for you to refer to at the end.

 ## Goal